DavideAltieri/california_houses-regression/README.md

 - Analyze the models’ results and insights with a fair comparison.

-*The notebook explains the whole workflow step by step during execution*.
+*The notebook explains the workflow and the results step by step during execution*.

 ## How to Run